seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 coins is not a statement about the list, and the banner is the one list-wide element on screen.

-**The estimator and its calibration must share a universe.** The reference figures and the journal replay are both 25 spot assets; the three `fut:true` assets read their range off the perpetual while `volatility` comes from a spot index (§3.14 Consequence 3), so a live estimator that included them would not be the estimator the threshold was measured on.
-Coverage is 25 of 28 by declaration (inv.
-41).
+**The estimator and its calibration share a universe: 25 spot assets (inv.
+41).**
+The three `fut:true` assets read their range off the perpetual while `volatility` comes from a spot index (§3.14 Consequence 3), so `listExhaustion` skips rows whose `tokens[]` entry carries `fut:true`; the venue test short-circuits AHEAD of the `cd` test, so such a row can never reach `dayRangeRatio` whatever fields it carries, and the quorum is applied AFTER the exclusion — a list reaching eight only by counting `fut:true` rows has no median.

-**The threshold and its consumer must be the same random variable (inv.
+**The threshold and its consumer are the same random variable (inv.
 47).**
-`listExhaustion` compares the **median of the list**; the TZ-11 calibration measured the p90 of the distribution of **individual coin-days**.
-Averaging 25 correlated coins removes idiosyncratic dispersion, so the two objects have different upper tails: under a driftless null at ρ = 0.75 the coin-day p90 is 1.38 while the list-median p90 is 1.27.
-A percentile of one is not a percentile of the other.
-The constant was measured on the wrong distribution, and that is a specification defect, not an execution failure.

-**The rule that adopts the constant, and why it was rewritten once (inv.
-23, 49).** TZ-11's rule took the coin-day p90 as-is, admissible only inside a hand-written `1.60 … 4.00`; the run returned **1.59**, the script exited non-zero and nothing was adopted. **The rule worked; the window did not** — `1.60` sits above the p95 of both relevant nulls, so the floor was ~15 % too high before any data existed, and 1.59 against 1.60 is a coincidence of magnitude, not a near miss.
+`listExhaustion` compares the **median of the list**, so the constant is a percentile of the distribution of per-date list medians, never of individual
+coin-days: averaging 25 correlated coins removes idiosyncratic dispersion and moves the upper tail.
+Measured on the same archive and the same 24 384 coin-days: coin-day p90 **1.59**, list-median p90 **1.39** — the object was the error, the data never moved.

-A band is never widened to admit an observed number.
-TZ-13 registered the replacement before the re-run: the object becomes the per-date LIST MEDIAN produced by production's own `listExhaustion` (inv.
-47), the statistic stays the 90th percentile — the object was wrong, not the statistic, and changing both after a failure would be fitting — and the band is no longer written down at all but derived in the same run from a simulated null of that same statistic (inv.
-49).
-Once adopted, the constant is pinned to the run that produced it (inv.
+**The adoption rule (inv.
+23, 49).** The object is the per-date LIST MEDIAN produced by production's own `listExhaustion`; the statistic is the 90th percentile; the admissibility band is not written down but derived in the same run from a simulated driftless null of that same statistic; once adopted, the constant is pinned to the run that produced it (inv.
 46).
+A hand-written band once refused a correct number — TZ-11's `1.60 … 4.00` sat above the p99 of this run's null — and a band is never widened to admit an observed number.

-**The re-registered rule ran, and it returned a number: `DAY_RANGE_ABNORMAL = 1.39`.** The run is `Calibration (archive)` #2, id 32667872706, seed 20260823, and it is reproduced byte-for-byte on every statistic by #3 on a second runner with a warm cache.
+**The rule ran and returned `DAY_RANGE_ABNORMAL = 1.39`.** Run `Calibration (archive)` #2, id 32667872706, seed 20260823, reproduced byte-for-byte on every statistic by #3 on a second runner with a warm cache.
 The record is `bench/exhaustion-calibration.txt`, fingerprinted in §0.

 | Quantity | Value |
 |---|---|